rtruxal/pycogserv/README.md

 ```

 Usage
 =====

-Remember to set the `api_key` as your own.
+####Step 1: Customize Headers & Optional Query Params
+ You'll notice that `constants.py` has two classes included in it: `user_constants` and `static_constants`.
+ * `user_constants` gives access to the default headers and query-modifiers used when a `BingWebSearch` object is instantiated.
+ * `static_constants` can be used as reference.
+Check out:
+    * `static_constants.COUNTRY_CODES`
+    * `static_constants.MARKET_CODES`
+    * `static_constants.SPECIALTY_APIS`
+    * `static_constants.BASE_ENDPOINT` as well as the alternative formats of the other `static_constant.XXX_ENDPOINT`s listed.

+Study the constants page, it will guide you through the decisions you're in charge of making.
+The tool will take care of their implementation.
 Do **NOT** enter your key into the header in step 1.
 It must be passed manually to the constructor in step 2.

-####Step 1: Customize Headers & Optional Query Params
 From `source.constants.user_constants`:
 ```py
     ###############################################